 Guidelines on Maintaining Status

-The goal of the Office of Global Services (OGS) is to support you in achieving your personal, academic, and professional goals during your time in the U.S. As an international student on with F-1 or J-1 student status, in addition to the challenges of attending a degree program in a foreign country and navigating intercultural differences, you have the added responsibility of maintaining your F-1 or J-1 status to remain in the U.S. and successfully complete your degree.
+The goal of the Office of Global Services (OGS) is to support you in achieving your personal, academic, and professional goals during your time in the U.S. As an international student with F-1 or J-1 nonimmigrant student status, in addition to the challenges of attending a degree program in a foreign country and navigating intercultural differences, you have the added responsibility of maintaining your F-1 or J-1 student status to remain in the U.S. and successfully complete your degree.

 While it is your responsibility to maintain your status, the OGS is here to help guide you to understand the U.S. government’s regulations and procedures.
 One of the first ways to learn more about these rules and regulations is through our International Student Orientation.
-Due to the complexity of U.S. immigration regulations, we recommend that you contact our office directly for advising on your F-1/J-1 status, rather than relying on indirect information from other sources, such as friends or the Internet.
+Due to the complexity of U.S. immigration regulations, we recommend that you contact our office directly for advising on your F-1/J-1 student status, rather than relying on indirect information from other sources, such as friends or the Internet.

 U.S. federal government regulations require all F-1 and J-1 international students to maintain valid nonimmigrant status.
 We recommend that you reference the information on this webpage often during your time in the U.S. to ensure you are meeting all requirements to maintain your status.